HAL 9000: 2001: A Space Odyssey (film/novel)

 HAL became operational in Urbana, Illinois, at the HAL Plant (the University of Illinois's Coordinated Science Laboratory, where the ILLIAC computers were built).
 The film says this occurred in 1992, while the book gives 1997 as HAL's birth year.

 In 2001: A Space Odyssey (1968), HAL is initially considered a dependable member of the crew, maintaining ship functions and engaging genially with his human crew-mates on an equal footing.
 As a recreational activity, Frank Poole plays chess against HAL.
 In the film, the artificial intelligence is shown to triumph easily.
 However, as time progresses, HAL begins to malfunction in subtle ways and, as a result, the decision is made to shut down HAL in order to prevent more serious malfunctions.
 The sequence of events and manner in which HAL is shut down differs between the novel and film versions of the story.
 In the aforementioned game of chess HAL makes minor and undetected mistakes in his analysis, a possible foreshadowing to HAL's malfunctioning.

 In the film, astronauts David Bowman and Frank Poole consider disconnecting HAL's cognitive circuits when he appears to be mistaken in reporting the presence of a fault in the spacecraft's communications antenna.
 They attempt to conceal what they are saying, but are unaware that HAL can read their lips.
-Faced with the prospect of disconnection, HAL decides to kill the astronauts in order to protect and continue his programmed directives.
+Faced with the prospect of disconnection, HAL attempts to kill the astronauts in order to protect and continue the mission.
 HAL uses one of the Discovery's EVA pods to kill Poole while he is repairing the ship.
 When Bowman, without a space helmet, uses another pod to attempt to rescue Poole, HAL locks him out of the ship, then disconnects the life support systems of the other hibernating crew members.
 After HAL tells him "This mission is too important for me to allow you to jeopardize it", Bowman circumvents HAL's control, entering the ship by manually opening an emergency airlock with his service pod's clamps, detaching the pod door via its explosive bolts.
 Bowman jumps across empty space, reenters Discovery, and quickly re-pressurizes the airlock.